Equilibrium axisymmetric halo model for the Milky Way and its implications for direct and indirect DM searches: Summary and conclusions

-Modern astronomical observations and ever-increasing sensitivity of DM searches compel us to improve the modelling of DM distribution within our galaxy.
-While in the past crude but computationally friendly approximations were often used, we provide a refined halo model which most noticeably differs from previous works by allowing for a self-consistent axisymmetric description of a galaxy in dynamical equilibrium.
-Since the dynamics within inner $\sim 10 \; \s{kpc}$ of the Milky Way are dominated by the flattened baryonic disc, and it is generically expected that DM haloes exhibit some degree of rotation around the central axis, our approach provides an important refinement of the predictions for astrophysical factors which crucially enter the interoperation of DM searches.
+Modern astronomical observations and ever-increasing sensitivity of DM searches compel us to improve the modeling of the DM distribution within our galaxy.
+While in the past crude but computationally friendly approximations were often used, we provide refined halo models which most noticeably differ from previous works by allowing for a self-consistent axisymmetric description of the galactic halo under the assumption of dynamical equilibrium.
+Since the dynamics within the inner $\sim 10 \; \s{kpc}$ of the Milky Way are dominated by the flattened baryonic disc, and it is generically expected that DM halos exhibit some degree of net rotation around the central axis, our approach provides important refinements of the predictions for astrophysical factors which crucially enter the interpretation of DM searches.
+Below we summarize our key results regarding the structure of our galaxy and its implications for direct and indirect DM searches.